View William Coberley's Obituary on www.chillicothenews.com/ and share memories

 |

-William Daniel Coberley, 86, of Chillicothe, passed away Saturday, July 6, 2019 at Hedrick Medical Center.
+William Daniel Coberley passed away Saturday, July 5, 2019 at Hedrick Medical Center.

 William Daniel Coberley was born in Chula, MO on May 15, 1933 to Jesse Felver and Agnas Mae Wilson Coberley.
 He was a 1952 graduate of Chillicothe High School.